 Why the NCERT Exemplar Matters for JEE Main and NEET Coordination Compounds Prep

-- Same author body: The committees that write the NCERT textbook and Exemplar overlap, so the Exemplar trains you on the exact IUPAC phrasing and bonding-theory reasoning CBSE markers expect.
+- Same author body: trains you on the exact IUPAC phrasing and bonding-theory reasoning CBSE markers expect.

-- Six question types: Few other resources cover MCQ-I, MCQ-II, SA, Matching, Assertion-Reason, and LA in one book; the mix matches today's CBSE paper and the JEE Main multiple-correct trap-style for Coordination Compounds.
+- Six question types: MCQ-I, MCQ-II, SA, Matching, Assertion-Reason, and LA in one book, matching today's CBSE and JEE Main trap-style.

-- Free and offline: The PDF works on a phone with no reader app.
-Print only the section you need without buying a private question bank.
+- Free and offline: works on a phone, print only the section you need.

 JEE Main and NEET Coordination Compounds Questions Inspired by the Exemplar